wallarm/product-documentation/docs/latest/user-guides/search-and-filters/custom-report.md

 You can filter events and then export the results into a PDF or CSV report.
 Wallarm will email the custom report to the specified address.

+PDF is a visually rich report, good for data analysis and presenting.
+This report includes:

+* Generic summary on all types of events
+* Separate summaries for attacks, vulnerabilities and incidents
+* Detailed information on the events in each section

-PDF is a classic report good for the history or presenting to the head of security etc. CSV is good for the analytical purposes.
+CSV is good for the technical purposes.
 You can use it for creating dashboards, getting unique attacker IPs, the list of attacked API hosts/applications, etc.

 ## Create report